up0101/up0101.github.io/high-grade-people.md

 ## Understanding

-A necessary but not sufficient characteristic of a high grade person is they understand everything you say (maybe more).
+A necessary characteristic of a high grade person is they understand everything you say, maybe more.

 This means you quickly build a structure of mutual understanding and get to talking (doing) interesting things.